dog-face/git_commit_inflator/README.txt

  ________________________________________
-/ Q: Why was Stonehenge abandoned?
-A: It \
+/ Celebrate Hannibal Day this year.
+Take \
-\ wasn't IBM compatible.                 /
+\ an elephant to lunch.                  /
  ----------------------------------------
         \   ^__^
          \  (oo)\_______